Ribbon microphones usually give you the most accurate sound reproduction when compared with dynamic and condenser mics, but it comes at a cost…

 Ribbon mics actually fall into the dynamic microphone category, but they can be phantom powered and are usually dependent on a decent pre-amp.
 They’re almost always a “figure 8” bidirectional pickup pattern, so they do best in a professional studio where ambient sound is tightly controlled.
 They are regarding for their accuracy and warmth, and work great for vocals, guitars, drums, horns, and more.

-We’ve put together the best ribbon mics for most people, arranged from lowest to highest price, as of early 2018.
+We’ve put together the best ribbon mics for most people, arranged from lowest to highest price, as of January 2020.
 The sweet spot on this list is between the AT4081 and the Royer 121 (between $700 and $1,300, respectively).

 Best Ribbon Microphones For Every Budget